-- 1. Program participation is mandatory, but each participant may, after receiving appropriate information about the vaccine, consent to vaccination or decline.
-Declination may require additional compensating safety measures, as determined by the location vaccine authority and consistent with applicable public health directives. - Any person subject to this policy who fails to participate in the SARS-CoV-2 Vaccination Program by the locally established deadline may be removed from the work or training schedule starting on the next calendar day without pay, consistent with applicable policies and collective bargaining agreements.
+- Program participation is mandatory, but each participant may, after receiving appropriate information about the vaccine, consent to vaccination or decline.
+Declination may require additional compensating safety measures, as determined by the location vaccine authority and consistent with applicable public health directives. - 2.
+Any personnel or trainee subject to this policy who fails to participate in the SARS-CoV-2 Vaccination Program as described in section E.1 above by the locally established deadline may be removed from the work or training schedule starting on the next calendar day without pay, consistent with applicable policies and collective bargaining agreements.

 IV.
-COMPLIANCE / RESPONSIBILITIES
+COMPLIANCE/RESPONSIBILITIES

-- A. UC Health shall, by June 30, 2021, initiate formal policy review with all stakeholders including, without limitation, the Academic Senate, Academic Personnel and Programs, and Systemwide Human Resources; and, by December 31, 2021, shall have completed the review process by the Policy Advisory Committee, the Policy Steering Committee, and the President.
-If, at the end of that process, a final policy has not been approved, this Interim Policy will automatically be rescinded. - B. Until VIS translations are available from applicable public health authorities, all VIS should be accompanied when distributed with a document with taglines such as those approved by the U.S. Department of Health & Human Services to facilitate language access by all affected personnel and trainees.
-Interpreters should also be made available in person, by video, or by phone during vaccine clinics. - C. The Vice Chancellor for Health Sciences or designee at each academic medical center campus will identify and publicly post which schools, departments, and administrative facilities must participate in the SARS-CoV-2 Vaccination Program.
-At other campuses with health professional schools, student health and counseling centers, or other clinics, the Provost or designee shall make the necessary designation. - D. Health System or Student Health leaders at each location are responsible for: (i) assuring any necessary updates are made to their local Infectious Diseases/Infection Prevention and Control Programs; (ii) establishing deadlines for SARS-CoV-2 Vaccination Program participation on an annual or ongoing basis, in consultation with epidemiology and infection prevention experts and occupational health representatives as applicable and consistent with any supply limitations; and (iii) assuring implementation of the SARS-CoV-2 Vaccination Program at all applicable sites. - Prior to the delivery of the first vaccine supplies, each healthcare location's leaders, in consultation with the location vaccine authority and others, as appropriate, will develop and publicly post its plans for allocation of vaccine during initial distribution and any subsequent periods of shortage, consistent with guidelines and directives published by federal and state authorities, including the ethical principles articulated by the U.S. Advisory Committee on Immunization Practices: (1) maximize benefits and minimize harms; (2) promote justice; (3) mitigate health inequities; and (4) promote transparency. - 2.
-Implementation includes informing personnel and trainees of the requirement and deadline for program participation, dates and locations for on-site administration, and that vaccines will be provided at no cost.
+- A. UC Health and UC Operations shall, by June 30, 2021, initiate formal policy review with all stakeholders including, without limitation, the Academic Senate, Academic Personnel and Programs, and Systemwide Human Resources; and, by December 31, 2021, shall have completed the review process by the Policy Advisory Committee, the Policy Steering Committee, and the President.
+If, at the end of that process, a final policy has not been approved, this Interim Policy will automatically be rescinded. - B. CDC and FDA generally translate VIS into many languages commonly spoken in California and elsewhere in the United States and post these online.
+The relevant VIS should be provided to a person receiving vaccine in a language that they understand.
+In the event relevant VIS translations are unavailable, they should be accompanied when distributed with a document with taglines such as those approved by the U.S. Department of Health & Human Services to facilitate

-- Each location should implement strategies for vaccine access, including efforts to ensure vaccination availability during all work shifts and to address vaccine hesitancy, particularly among groups at most significant risk for contracting COVID-19 and suffering severe illness. - 4.
-Timing for implementation will depend on timing of vaccine approval, recommendations of federal and state public health authorities, and the availability of vaccine from suppliers. - E. Deans, Department Chairs, unit directors, managers, and supervisors are responsible for program enforcement.
+- language access by all affected personnel and trainees.
+Interpreters should also be made available in person, by video, or by phone during vaccine clinics. - C. Each location is responsible for: (I) assuring any necessary updates are made to their local Infectious Diseases/Infection Prevention and Control Programs; (ii) establishing deadlines for SARS-CoV-2 Vaccination Program participation on an annual or ongoing basis, in consultation with epidemiology and infection prevention experts and occupational health representatives as applicable and consistent with any supply limitations; and (iii) assuring implementation of the SARS-CoV-2 Vaccination Program at all sites. - Prior to the delivery of the first vaccine supplies, each location, in consultation with the location vaccine authority and others, as appropriate, shall develop and publicly post its plans for initial allocation of vaccine and any subsequent periods of shortage, consistent with guidelines and directives published by federal, state, and local authorities, including the ethical principles articulated by the U.S. Advisory Committee on Immunization Practices: (1) maximize benefits and minimize harms; (2) promote justice; (3) mitigate health inequities; and (4) promote transparency. - 2.
+Implementation includes informing personnel and trainees of the requirement and deadline for program participation, dates and locations for on-site administration, and that vaccines will be provided at no cost. - 3.
+Each location should implement strategies for vaccine access, including efforts to ensure vaccination availability during all work shifts and to address vaccine hesitancy, particularly among groups at most significant risk for contracting COVID-19 and suffering severe illness. - 4.
+Timing for implementation will depend on timing of vaccine approval, recommendations of federal and state public health authorities, and the availability of vaccine from suppliers.
+In the event of supply shortages, a location may choose to delay mandating program participation. - D. Deans, Department Chairs, unit heads, managers, and supervisors are responsible for supporting program implementation and enforcement.
+Consultation with Academic Senate leaders, especially on the campus, is encouraged with respect to academic personnel.